kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animated Coffee shop website  with HTML CSS and JavaScript
+coffee shop website  with HTML CSS and JavaScript